cyclus/cyclus.github.com/source/cep/cep6.rst

 Closed PRs are archival documents whereas a codebase is a living "document".
 Accordingly, while one would expect a code style guide to be applicable upon acceptance to the entire code base, this style guide to only be applicable to open PRs.
-Closed PR text is not allowed to be updated again.
+Closed PR text cannot be edited such that it no longer complies with the document structure listed in the Layout section.
 Additional comments on closed PRs encouraged as they are needed.

 Document History
 ================